youcefs21/youcefs21/README.md

 # Hi there 👋

 Hi there!
-My name is Youcef, and I'm a second year computer science student at McMaster.
+My name is Youcef, and I'm a forth year computer science student at McMaster.

 ## Summary:

 - 🎓 I'm a second year computer science student at McMaster University
 - 🔭 I'm always excited to learn new things about mathematics and computing.
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently embeded programing.
 - ⚡ Give me a problem, a week, and I'll probably have a solution.